Frojd/Wagtail-Pipit/Company-Project/README.md

 ## License

-Client-Project is released under the MIT license.
+Company-Project is released under the MIT license.